 Applications requesting more than the maximum allowed cost (total costs) as specified in Section 2.5 will be administratively withdrawn from consideration.

-Specific Aims (complete online): List goals and objectives for the project.
+Specific Aims (complete online): List specific goals and measurable objectives for each year of the project.

 Project Timeline: Provide a project timeline for project activities that includes deliverables and dates.